-This unit maps the development of TV acting - you will learn narrative structure and storytelling for the screen and visit Maidstone TV Studios.
-The assessment is creating a TV drama project in groups.Approaches to PerformanceA range of practitioners are studied, particularly their approach to character.
+This unit maps the development of TV acting – you will learn narrative structure and storytelling for the screen and visit Maidstone TV Studios.
+The assessment is based on creating a TV drama project in groups.Approaches to PerformanceYou will study a range of practitioners, particularly their approach to character.
 The unit includes physical approaches to performance as well as naturalistic approaches.
-The assessment is a performance for stage & screen and an interview to camera on your knowledge of the practitioners studied.Cracking Shakespeare
+The assessment is a performance for stage and screen and an interview to camera on your knowledge of the practitioners you have studied.Cracking Shakespeare

 This unit examines Shakespeare on TV and contemporary Shakespeare adaptations.
 Your essay will be on topics such as ‘colourblind’ and ‘gender neutral’ casting.
-The style of “Game of Thrones” and “Sherlock” (filmic TV) in relation to Shakespeare will be studied (e.g. Benedict Cumberbatch as Richard III in “The Hollow Crown”) and students will create a live and recorded version of a Shakespeare play with contemporary relevance.Devising & Physical Theatre
+You will study yhe style of “Game of Thrones” and “Sherlock” (filmic TV) in relation to Shakespeare (e.g. Benedict Cumberbatch as Richard III in “The Hollow Crown”) and students will create a live and recorded version of a Shakespeare play with contemporary relevance.Devising & Physical Theatre

 This is a physical theatre unit drawing on techniques used by Frantic Assembly and DV8 Physical Theatre.
 This is a live theatre unit but you will be challenged to use unconventional spaces to perform your work.

 The second year focus is on finding your own specialist way of working and you’ll be encouraged and supported to start working more independently.

 Units in this year will give you a contemporary view of adaptations, current television productions and alternative filmmaking.

 Performance Skills 2